Hemp offers Hope for NC Farmers and Communities

 Hemp products developed in the same community where hemp is farmed can create jobs from agriculture, transportation, processing, manufacturing and construction crews, creating an industry that “would be regionally sustainable and revive the local economy wherever it is grown,” according to Chris Conrad, author of Hemp for Health.

 Hemp production has been legalized in North Carolina, but only as part of the state’s pilot program as allowed under federal law.
-As such, it will still be awhile before the first fields are planted.
 The N.C.
 General Assembly passed Senate Bill 313 in 2015, allowing the Industrial Hemp Commission to develop the rules and licensing structure necessary to stay within federal laws.
 The law was modified in 2016 in House Bill 992.
 The Industrial Hemp Commission has adopted temporary rules for review in February 2017.
 NC’s first hemp crops in 60 years were planted in 2017.